Cost-cutting VW bets big to revamp loss-making luxury Phaeton

-BERLIN (Reuters) - With Volkswagen (VOWG_p.DE) having embarked on a big cost-cutting drive, industry experts are baffled why the “people’s car” maker plans to spend millions of euros upgrading a money-losing luxury sedan.
+BERLIN, Jan 28 (Reuters) - With Volkswagen having embarked on a big cost-cutting drive, industry experts are baffled why the “people’s car” maker plans to spend millions of euros upgrading a loss-making luxury saloon.

-The 76,000 euro ($86,192) Phaeton, a pet project of Chairman Ferdinand Piech, has never met VW’s original sales target of 20,000 cars annually.
-Analysts say the executive saloon, which cost more than 1 billion euros ($1.13 billion) to develop and came out in 2002, should be axed.
+The 76,000-euro ($86,000) Phaeton, a pet project of Chairman Ferdinand Piech, has never met VW’s original sales target of 20,000 cars annually.
+Analysts say the executive saloon, which cost more than 1 billion euros to develop and came out in 2002, should be axed.

-The plans appear all the more perplexing to analysts as VW has pledged to make annual cost savings of 5 billion euros ($5.67 billion) at its passenger-car brand by 2017, as the world’s second-biggest carmaker by sales seeks to narrow the gap with global leader Toyota (7203.T).
+The plans appear all the more perplexing to analysts as VW has pledged to make annual cost savings of 5 billion euros at its passenger-car brand by 2017, as the world’s second-biggest carmaker by sales seeks to narrow the gap with global leader Toyota.

-Announcing the “efficiency program” last July, Chief Executive Martin Winterkorn promised “painful action” to revive the core brand where profit margins have been languishing due to a proliferation of models and parts.
+Announcing the “efficiency programme” last July, Chief Executive Martin Winterkorn promised “painful action” to revive the core brand where profit margins have been languishing due to a proliferation of models and parts.

 “It’s no longer all about bigger, higher, further,” the CEO told managers at a Dresden strategy conference in December.
 “Now it’s about being leaner, faster, more efficient.”